BballNihal/SE-group-1/README.md

   "description": "This is a test for demo 1"
 }

-To reply to a ticket
+To reply to a ticket (POST Method) http://127.0.0.1:3000/tickets/reply
-http://127.0.0.1:3000/tickets/reply
 {
     "ticketId": "10",